edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 > ## Reminder
 > The Python language and its modules (such as Pandas) define reserved
 > words that should not be used as identifiers when assigning objects
 > and variable names.
-Examples of reserved words in Python include Boolean values
+Examples of reserved words in Python include the `bool` values
 > `True` and `False`, operators `and`, `or`, and `not`, among others.
 The full list
 > of reserved words for Python version 3 is provided at
 > <https://docs.python.org/3/reference/lexical_analysis.html#identifiers>.